 Support our fight against COVID-19

-The FLCCC needs your support to continue and expand its education and lobbying efforts to educate and share the latest information on effective treatments of COVID-19 patients while the vaccine is being distributed.
+The FLCCC needs your support to continue and expand its efforts to educate and share the latest information on effective treatments of COVID-19 patients while the vaccine is being distributed.

 Your donations will help support the FLCCC Alliance with the rising costs of public relations, research, medical education, translation, advocacy, and lobbying.